 Smart home technology is on the rise.
 In the last two years the number of households with smart speakers has grown by 135%.
 Between those, robot vacuums, video doorbells and more, there is no shortage of technology claiming to make our lives easier.
 Why is this important to know?
 Well, your energy utility customers are purchasing smart home devices and, in doing so, developing relationships with other technology companies rather than your energy utility.

-In Questline’s Plugged In webinar, “Smart Home Technology and Your Customers,” expert speakers from Questline, GreenMarbles and ibex navigated the smart home landscape by sharing insights into why customers are interested in these gadgets and how your energy utility can guide them on their purchasing journey.
+In Questline Digital’s Plugged In webinar, “Smart Home Technology and Your Customers,” expert speakers from Questline Digital, GreenMarbles and ibex navigated the smart home landscape by sharing insights into why customers are interested in these gadgets and how your energy utility can guide them on their purchasing journey.

 Customer relationships matter in smart home technology adoption

 Alexandra Greenberg, Content Strategist for Questline Digital, explained how the growth of smart home technology presents numerous relationship-building opportunities for your energy utility.
 More than 60 million Americans now own at least one smart home device.
 As the technology continues to advance, it is all the more reason for your energy utility to create a trustworthy relationship with customers to be part of these buying experiences.

 According to Smart Energy Consumer Collaborative (SECC) research, 42% of consumers said the involvement or endorsement of their utility would influence their adoption of new technologies.
 Without a relationship between your energy utility and its customers, they will look elsewhere for resources and information.
 For example, Google Nest provides monthly eNewsletters that include efficiency and safety advice and personalized reports on customers’ energy usage.
 Greenberg said, “You want your customers to look to you for this information, not anyone else.”